Villa d’Este, originally Villa del Garovo, is a Renaissance patrician residence in Cernobbio on the shores of Lake Como, northern Italy.

 Address: Via Regina, 40, 22012 Cernobbio – Italy

 Villa d’Este is considered one of the most beautiful architectural works of the sixteenth century.
-Designed by Pellegrino Pellegrini called “Il Tibaldi”, famous architect of the time, it is surrounded by a private park with centennial plants where you can admire the Nympheum by Pellegrino Pellegrini, the Hercules Fountain and the Telemachus Statue.
+Built in 1568 as the summer residence of Cardinal Tolomeo Gallio, who comissioned it to Pellegrino Pellegrini called “Il Tibaldi”, famous architect of the time.
+It is surrounded by a private park with centennial plants where you can admire the iconic Mosaic by Pellegrino Pellegrini, the Hercules Fountain and the Telemachus Statue.
 In its halls you can admire fascinating works of art including some from the French school, others from the Canova school and decorations by Andrea Appiani.
-The fame and glory of the Villa d’Este was above all established by its extraordinary system of fountains; 51 fountains and nymphaea, 250 gushes, 60 pools of water, 255 waterfalls and 100 tanks.

-Both the villa and the 25-acre (100,000 m2) park which surrounds it have undergone significant changes since their sixteenth-century origins as a summer residence for the Cardinal of Como.
+Both the villa and the 25-acre (100,000 m2) park which surrounds it have undergone significant changes since their sixteenth-century origins.
 Nevertheless, visiting the garden in 1903 for Century Magazine, Edith Wharton found this to be ‘the only old garden on Como which keeps more than a fragment of its original architecture’, and noted that ‘though Queen Caroline anglicised part of the grounds, the main lines of the Renaissance garden still exist.

 With increased privacy, security and space to accommodate multi-generational groups – think the conversion of four existing historic buildings in the 25-acre park into private villas, with enclosed gardens, dining rooms and high-tech gyms.
-Mosaic House, the most romantic, was formerly the home of the legendary hotel ambassador Jean Govoni Salvadore.
-The house is located through a hidden door in the mosaic garden and its nymphaeum leads through a secret courtyard into a bool-lined apartment, complete with a terrace overlooking the lake.
+Mosaic House, the most romantic is located right into the nymphaeum where a hidden door leads through a secret courtyard into a bool-lined apartment, complete with a terrace overlooking the lake.

 Villa d’Este has a small helipad for helicopter landing.